 PEP Certificate is a one-year program that gives aspiring day school Jewish studies teachers (who have either earned Bachelors of Education degrees or are graduates of MA programs in Teaching or Jewish Education) the opportunity to supplement their academic training with rich Jewish text study and Israel experience.
 PEP Certificate is located at the Pardes Institute of Jewish Studies in Jerusalem.

 While the Pardes Day School Educators Program opened in 2000, the One-Year Certificate in Jewish Studies option was launched in 2011.
-Three Educators have graduated and are now serving as full-time Jewish studies teachers in day schools.
+Five Educators have graduated and are now serving as full-time Jewish studies teachers or as administrators in day schools.

 As Jewish educators, our graduates are called upon to teach, facilitate discussion and lead experiential activities about Israel in their day schools.
 As such, it is invaluable to live in Jerusalem for an extended, immersive period and to experience “real life” in Israel – its day-to-day routine; contact with Israelis; and the cycle of the Jewish/Israeli calendar, including religious holidays, national highlights and cultural events.
 Additionally, Educators participate in Pardes tiyulim, trips and retreats throughout the year, as well as community service in the greater Jerusalem area.
 Finally, seminars are provided for Educators offering background and skills to teach about Israel.